seattleflu/documentation/Troubleshooting.md

 https://github.com/seattleflu/documentation/blob/master/Linelists.md)

 When the new linelist is uploaded to its destination, post a note in the slack channel #linelist-submissions for visibility.

+## Husky Musher
+### Problem: uWGSGI workers available alert

+If we get an alert that the available uWSGI workers for huksy-musher has dropped to 0, we need to check the status of those workers and reload husky-musher if one or more workers is stuck.

+First get the pids of husky-musher worker processes (with the current configuration (11/30/21) there are 3 workers, which should be listed under the parent process):
+`ps -auxf | grep musher`

+Run `strace` on each worker pid, for example:
+`sudo strace -f -p "12702"`

+With the current cofiguration (11/30/2021) each worker has 4 threads, each with their own pid, which should be output by `strace`.
+Check for any threads that are stuck in read state (i.e. `read(4,  <unfinished ...>`), and monitor for a few seconds to see if they remain in that state.

+If one or more worker threads is indeed stuck, reload husky-musher:
+`sudo systemctl reload uwsgi@husky-musher`

+Repeat the steps above to confirm all workers and threads are functioning.

+If a graceful reload does not work, restarting is a more forceful approach:
+`sudo systemctl restart uwsgi@husky-musher`